Grant opportunity

 The inaugural Future Art Ecosystems R&D Fellowship is a six-month low-residency programme for practitioners exploring art and advanced technologies under the 2026 theme Art x Convergence.

 Serpentine lists this opportunity for Artists, curators, technologists, and organisers, Arts, Culture & Humanities, Global.
-Applicants should use the official call page to confirm final requirements before submitting.

 Applications are open to artists, curators, technologists, organisers, individuals, and collectives working at the intersection of art and advanced technologies.